NIVANorge/datasetcreator/README.md

 poetry run dataexport msource-outlet --start-from-scratch --stop-after-n-files 2 --acdd
 ```

-by default if the enviroment variable `STORAGE_PATH` is not set, data will be saved locally to the `./catalog` folder.
+by default data will be saved to the `./catalog` folder, setting the enviroment variable `STORAGE_PATH` changes this.

 ## Viewing datasets